SabaDawood32/SeleniumWithJavascript/README.md

 ```

 # Test cases file
-testcases dile is attached in repo with Assignment.xslx file.
+testcases file is attached in repo with Assignment.xslx file.